InternLM/xtuner/examples/README.md

 ## How to customize your experiment

-the apis of xtuner is compatible with the usage of huggingface's transformers.
+XTuner APIs are compatible with the usage of HuggingFace's transformers.
-If you want to customize your experiment, you just need to pass in your hyperparameters like huggingface.
+If you want to customize your experiment, you just need to pass in your hyperparameters like HuggingFace.

 ```
 # training example